Magnolia Chorale

 Who we are

 Magnolia Chorale is a community of singers who share a passion for the joyful and inspiring influence of music.
-We have been singing in the Magnolia area for over 30 years.
-Our members come from all across the Seattle area.
+We have been singing in the Magnolia area for over 35 years.
+Our members come from all across the Seattle area, and each brings an intense personal commitment to all aspects of participation—rehearsals, fund-raising, and artistic development.
+This commitment creates a community where we have fun, work hard, and enjoy the spirit of music and camaraderie.

 We perform a two-concert series twice a year.
-The first series is presented in early December and the second around the last week or April or first weekend in May.
+The first series is presented in early December and the second around the last week of April or first weekend in May.
 Each concert series includes seasonal pieces and may also include a major work.
 Special soloists and instrumentalists frequently accent selected pieces.

 We rehearse at Magnolia United Church of Christ, and our concerts are typically held at the Magnolia Lutheran Church.
 We are an independent organization and are not affiliated with the churches, their programs, or missions.
 We are most grateful to both hosting venues for their hospitality.